ahadbawany/FRCPenultimateManual/FRCPenultimateManual.md

 * Make a binder for all types of documentation.

-    * Have the FRC Safety Manual
+    * Have the *FIRST* Robotics Competition Safety Manual.

-    * Sort out all types of documentation by year or by type of document
+    * Sort out all types of documentation by year or by type of document.

         * E.g. - Injury reports or Safety contracts

-* Bring a trash can to competition
+* Bring a metal trash can to competition.

-    * Metal, hopefully.

-    * Multifaceted / Many Uses.
+    * Though this may seem strange, a steel trash can could be used as both a regular old trash bin, a container for a battery fire, or even just storage.
+The object is multifaceted and may save both people and expensive materials (in case of charger & battery fire.)

-* Before every competition, discuss an emergency plan and place to meet in case of emergency
+* Before every competition, discuss an emergency plan with mentors and students and teach a place to meet in case of emergency.

-* Be CPR/First Aid certified
+* Get a CPR / First Aid Certification.

-    * Not only is it an incredibly useful thing to be, but it also looks good to Judges and other officials.
+    * Not only is it an incredibly useful thing to be (just in case), but it also looks good to Judges and other officials.

-* Have machinery checks of the machines used the most (ask build captain about this) to check for damages and possibly brokenness
+* Have machinery checks of the machines used the most (ask the head of your Build subteam about this) to check for damages and possible failures of safety subsystems.
+(Eg: ESTOP.)

     * Do this especially during build season (it would be horrible to use a broken machine unexpectedly and get hurt)

 ## Design